XemmeXServices/pico_uikit/README.md

  * UI Kit theme, fluid or fixed width, based primarily on [Fluid UI Kit Theme](https://github.com/nands/uikit-fluid-layout).
  * Navigation bar that updates with active page, icons and subtext, editable with a layout file, based primarily on [Pico Navigation](https://github.com/ahmet2106/pico-navigation).
- * Sidebar that is customizable per page and is editable with a layout file.
+ * Sidebar that is customizable per page as it can be on the left or right or disabled and is editable with a layout file.

 ## Theme & Plugin